roie9876/checkpoint-mgmt/README.md

 - **Only /var/log** benefits, because only `lv_log` was extended.
 - **Management DB / policy DB** are on other locations and do not move automatically.

+## 4K sector alignment (Premium SSD v2)
+Premium SSD v2 uses 4K logical sectors.
+If LVM writes are not 4K-aligned, `pvmove` can stall and the kernel logs I/O errors.
+The bootstrap script now:
+- Creates the PV with `pvcreate --dataalignment 4K` when it detects a 4K disk.
+- Fails fast if the PV alignment is not 4K-safe.

 ## Summary (for non-technical readers)
 - We added a second disk and attached it to the existing LVM storage pool.
 - We made the log volume bigger and kept the system running.
 - If we fully move the log volume to the new disk, all log I/O uses that disk.
 - Other system data is not moved unless we explicitly do it.